russell/fairy-slipper-migration/api_doc/blockstorage/v2-tags.rst

    specifications.

 .. swagger:tag:: types
-   :summary: Volume types (types)
+   :synopsis: Volume types (types)

 .. swagger:tag:: snapshots
-   :summary: Volume snapshots (snapshots)
+   :synopsis: Volume snapshots (snapshots)

    A snapshot is a point-in-time copy of the data that a volume contains.